sangjk/NotificationWebhookApp/README.md

 ## Introduction

 **Notification2Webhook** is an Android application designed to forward notifications from selected apps to a specified webhook URL.
+This is esspecially useful for Tradingview Indicators to send buy and sell signals to a trading bot without having to pay for a Tradingview account.

 ## Features